ben-sembira-1/parallelism-exercise/README.md

 * How many cookies where eaten?
 * Out of how many?
 * How many rows still did not get a cookie update?
-* What was the rate in which the time rows where written (the last minus the first time in the given rows devided by the amount of time rows).
+* What was the rate in which the time rows where written (the last minus the first time in the given rows divided by the amount of time rows).

 The format should be:
 ```python